Upper Necaxa Totonac: Derivation using bodyparts

 A well-known characteristic of Totonacan languages in general is their prolific use of prefixal forms of bodyparts and other part-expressions to form verbs specifying a target or “active” zone for the action designated by the verb.
 The part prefixes can be combined either with a (free or bound) stative base, as in (1), or with an ordinary dynamic verb (2):

 In neither case does the addition of the part prefix affect the valency of the verb, positively or negatively.
 Although there are a few individual lexical items where the addition of a part prefix can increase the valency (usually by adding an instrument), the only constructions where this is regularly the case are "wearing" verbs formed from the bound stative bases -nuː ‘in’ and -ʃtu ‘out’ such as makanuː ‘wear sth (clothing) on the hand (maka-)’/makaʃtu ‘remove sth (clothing) from the hand (maka-)’, a̰ʔnuː ‘wear sth (clothing) on the head (a̰ʔ-)’/a̰ʔʃtu ‘remove sth (clothing) from the head (a̰ʔ-)’, etc.

 Nominal morphology

 Unlike verbs, nouns in Upper Necaxa are uninflected.
 Although they have plural forms, these are rarely used and the language completely lacks case or any kind of noun class or gender.
-Possessive constructions are head-marked, the possessed nouns bearing a prefix showing the person of the possor and a suffix indicating its number:
+Possessive constructions are head-marked, the possessed nouns bearing a prefix showing the person of the possessor and a suffix indicating its number: